CodeFreezr/awesome-graphviz/README.md

 #### .NET / C#
 - [Graphviz4Net](https://archive.codeplex.com/?p=graphviz4net) provides Windows Presentation Foundation (WPF) control that is capable of rendering graph layouts using Graphviz. *Štěpán Šindelář*
 - [Wigraf](https://github.com/kml/Wigraf) - a Windows graphviz frontend based on WinGraphviz and C# .NET.
 "Graf" is polish for "graph." *Kamil Lemański*
+- [PSGraph](https://github.com/KevinMarquette/PSGraph) - A set of utilities for working with Graphviz in Powershell *Kevin Marquette*

 #### Mac OS
 - [Instaviz](http://instaviz.com/) - Graph sketching for the iPhone using Graphviz libraries for rendering. *Glen Low*